lowie1803/battleship-cpsc210/README.md

 - Play with your friend or practice your new, inventive strategy by playing with computer.
 - Customize the game with way bigger board and way way more battleships than you can ever play on paper.
 - Try our new, customized rules!
-- Kick your friends' asses and become the best in the game.
+- Kick your friends' butts and become the best in the game.
 - Unlock new type of battleships.

 But above all, it's free!
 So why not try to go on the time machine with us to travel back in time and enjoy